 - Literacy CNY (formerly Literacy Volunteers of Greater Syracuse), affiliated with ProLiteracy Worlwide, with headquarters right here in Syracuse, is an organization we became involved with in our early days, and some WTB members are tutors there.
 One of our first dinners helped raise funds for their important work in this area.

-- Syracuse City School District Refugee Assistance Program, also known as “Bob’s School,” has been the host site of our sewing classes for New Americans.
+- Syracuse City School District Refugee Assistance Program has been the host site of our sewing classes for New Americans, currently at the Northside Learning Center.

 - Syracuse Grows promotes community gardens and urban agriculture in Syracuse; we collaborated with them and other organizations in establishing a community garden for New Americans on Isabella Street.